jhenriks79/USDXAzureHOL/HOL-3-Service-Fabric/SFLabP20X.md

 > <img src="./media/image11.png" width="624" height="423" />

+1. Right click on the Voting project and select **Publish…**, the Publish Service Fabric Application dialog will appear.
+Select **PublishProfiles\\Local.xml** for the Target profile, which will select the Local Cluster for the Connection Endpoint and Local.xml for Application Parameters File.
+Unselect the” upgrade the application” checkbox if it is selected.
+(This step will ensure that we will have a running service fabric application during the upgrade step)

-1. In the VotingController.cs, GetFile Method change the folder name to read the new version number that we will be using in the publish option below.
+2. In the VotesController.cs, “GetFile” Method change the folder name to read the new version number that we will be using in the publish option below.

     Change